In Need Of An Emergency Dentist in Noosa?

 We understand that emergencies can happen anywhere and anytime - often when it is most inconvenient!
 For urgent dental problems that just can't wait, don't hesitate!
 We reserve appointments every day so we can be ready to help you.

 Accidents and emergencies happen day and night.
 Some may need urgent care, whereas others can be treated during a regular dental appointment.
 It is important to know what is classified as an emergency that requires immediate care.
 Simply put, a dental emergency is any problem that requires urgent treatment, either to save a tooth, stop ongoing bleeding or reduce and treat severe pain.

-A painful tooth: An infection or abscess on a tooth can cause severe pain which disrupts sleep, and your ability to use the tooth.
-It often results from decay, a deep filling, or a crack.
-Once a nerve has died, and an abscess (infection) has formed, the infection needs to be removed by either root canal treatment, or removal of the tooth.
+This infection often results from decay, a deep filling, or a crack.
+Once a nerve has died, and an abscess has formed, the infection needs to be removed by either root canal treatment, or removal of the tooth.

-An infected wisdom tooth: Wisdom teeth can become painful as they are erupting.
-It is important for your dentist to have a look at the area to help prevent pain and infection.
+Wisdom teeth can become painful as they are erupting.
+As such, it is important for your dentist to have a look at the area to help prevent pain and infection.

 In Pain?
 Don't Delay!

-At Noosa Family Dental, each of our emergency dentists holds years of experience providing state-of-the-art care and dental services to residents across Noosa.
-We are dedicated to delivering services that are tailored to each patient, their unique concerns and oral health goals.
+At Noosa Family Dental, Dr Adele Miller and her team hold years of experience providing state-of-the-art care and dental services to residents across Noosa.
 Whether it's a toothache, a fractured or lost tooth, a lost filling, or something else, we will be available to address the issue as soon as possible!